 Third, this argument is really, if we are being honest, meant as a tool to project anti-white prejudice by some of these folks (not all) like the first author mentioned.

-Fourth, arguing that speaking Spanish is cultural appropriation could logically be used to argue that white people should only stick to European languages (even though Spain is European).
+Fourth, arguing in favor of the question "is speaking Spanish cultural appropriation" could logically be used to argue that white people should only stick to European languages (even though Spain is European).
 Consequently, this could lead to consequences like increased division between people of different races and cultures where people are even more closed minded than before due to more limited interaction between each other.